orionaskatu/stable-diffusion-webui/README.md

 ## Features

-A bash script `start.sh` that :
+A bash script `start.sh` that:
  - Activates `ldm` conda env
  - Launches a reverse proxy on port 80 to easily access the webui from the local network
  - Launches `relauncher.py` (credits to https://github.com/hlky/stable-diffusion-webui) to restart without ssh'ing

-A System tab with the ability to :
+A System tab with the ability to:
  - Read the last 20 lines of `journalctl -u stable-diffusion`
  - Print `nvidia-smi` output
  - Restart Web UI button (useful in case of OOM)